PAGE Student Teacher Achievement Recognition

 - LOCAL RECOGNITION

-Upon receiving the names of the STAR Students and Teachers in the system (January 5, 2022), immediately provide recognition information to:
+■ Upon receiving the names of the STAR Students and Teachers in the system (the mid week of January), immediately provide the date and time of the recognition to:

 (1) each school counselor/ STAR contact person;